Washington Public Assistance for Immigrants Who Are Not Lawfully Present

 I do not understand a notice from the agency.
 What can I do?

-If there is anything in a notice that you do not understand, contact the office that sent it for help.
+If there is anything in a notice that you do not understand, contact the office that sent it.
+Ask them for help.

 For DSHS: contact your caseworker, your local community services office, or the customer service center at 1-877-501-2233.

 For HBE: call the Customer Support Center at 1-855-923-4633.